ElfriedeWaldschrat/kanthaus.online/user/pages/40.governance/10.constitution/default.en.md

 	1. if they return to being a Visitor or Volunteer,
     1. if they did not spend time in the space for 6 months,
 	1. if decided upon by Conflict Resolution by Intervention (§10c.)

+Groups
+- Groups are treated like a visitor (if less than a day) or like a guest (if more than a day)
+-

 <a name="evaluation"></a>